BranchMetrics/unity-branch-deep-linking-attribution/README.md

 This is a repository of our open source Unity SDK, which is a wrapper on top of our iOS and Android SDKs.
 See the table of contents below for a complete list of the content featured in this document.

-## Migration warning for 12/12/15 and after

-We released a completely revamped version of the Unity package today which automates a lot of the complexity of integrating Please rip out the old SDK and replace it with the new one at your earliest convenience.

 ## Migration warning for 06/09/16 and after

 We released a completely revamped version of the Unity package today which automates a lot of the complexity of integrating Please rip out the old SDK and replace it with the new one at your earliest convenience.

 - <b>Important changes:</b>
-* Auto management of Branch sessions for Android activities, you should not to use InitSession/CloseSession
+* Auto management of Branch sessions for Android activities, you should not need to use CloseSession
-* We keeped only methods that works with UniversalBranchObjects, you should check and change used Branch API methods
+* We keept only the methods that works with UniversalBranchObjects, you should check and change used Branch API methods
-* You should use flag "Simaulte Fresh Install" in Branch prefab instead of using method SetDebug
+* You should use flag "Simulate Fresh Install" in Branch prefab instead of using method `SetDebug`

 ## Get the Demo App